Kenrya Rankin is an award-winning author, journalist, editorial consultant, speaker and on-air talent.

 Raised in Cleveland, Ohio, Kenrya learned early how White supremacy and its attendant -isms impact the lives of those pushed to the margins, including people of color, women and femmes, folks living with disabilities and members of the LGBTQIA+ community.

 She is most drawn to work that centers POC and doesn’t require begging for their humanity, which was the driving force during her tenure as senior editorial director at Colorlines.

-As a journalist and editor, her work has appeared in dozens of national publications—including Fast Company, Ebony and Glamour — and has been translated into 21 languages.
+As a journalist and editor, her work has appeared in dozens of national publications—including the New York Times, Fast Company, Ebony and Glamour — and has been translated into 21 languages.

 She writes about everything from literature to technology, but her heart lies with racial justice, identity and parenting.
-So it’s fitting that she is the founder and editorial director of parenting blog BlackAndGreenMama.com and is a birth and postpartum doula.
-She also sits on the board of Parent Teacher Home Visits.
+So it’s fitting that she is a birth and postpartum doula and sits on the board of Parent Teacher Home Visits.

 Kenrya’s advocacy and projects have been covered by several outlets, including Essence, Good Morning Washington, The Tavis Smiley Show, Ebony, The Root, Clutch, Red Tricycle, NewsOne Now and BET.com.